jyje/portfolio/_featured_categories/articles.md

 ---
 type: category
-layout: grid
+layout: list
 title: Articles
 slug: articles
 description: >
-  📝 This category is a collection of well-decribed articles of mine.
-It could be called as a self-hosted dictionary, journal and codebook.
-So I have reponsibilities as much as I can.
+  📝 This is list of all posts of this site.
 no_groups: false
 accent_image:
   background: url('/assets/img/common/biglovecoffee-wall-1.jpg') center/cover